Bill13579/buck/README.md

 # Credits

-First off, FBInk by NiLuJe bundled with USBnet.
+First off, the amazing FBInk by NiLuJe bundled with USBnet.
+The ability to draw whatever on screen is... so powerful...

 The built-in `aplayer` is terrible for advanced control of media playback, and so here<br/>
-I use the awesome `mplayer` binary built for the Kindle by the user `Smarter`
+I use the great `mplayer` binary built for the Kindle by the user `Smarter`

 Link: https://www.mobileread.com/forums/showthread.php?t=119851&highlight=winamp

 WMCtrl and the UI disabling script are the product of twobob's work from here, it made all the<br/>
-difference for the UI<br/>
+difference for the UI, otherwise clicking on anything would accidentally open a book!<br/>
 https://www.mobileread.com/forums/showthread.php?t=194270

 Icons:<br/>